-This section contains step-by-step tutorials to successfully develop microservices which employ the Cumulocity IoT APIs and other third-party services.
+This section contains step-by-step tutorials to successfully develop microservices which employ the Cumulocity APIs and other third-party services.
 The source code of the examples can be found in our GitHub repository.

-On the Cumulocity IoT platform, microservice hosting is built on top of Docker containers.
+On the Cumulocity platform, microservice hosting is built on top of Docker containers.
 This makes it technology-agnostic and allows developers to create applications in any technology stack.

 Python microservice